rodmor59/node-express-user-auth-microservice/README.md

 ### Technical features

 * Sigin with a passport.js local strategy, issuing a JWT Token for further authentication (client send login and password once.
 Then, they can use the token for authentication until it expires).
 * Route protection with Passport, with a JWT token strategy.
-JWT Token is acquired through signin, which uses a passport local strategy, then, after receiving the token, further access is validated with a passport JWT Strategy.
+JWT Tokens are acquired through signin (which uses a passport local strategy), at signup (for email verification), when requesting a password reset, or other operation.
+Afterward, the client must send appropiate tokens to gain access to protected routes.
+* Operation types are signed on tokens such as signin, signup signup verification (email confirmation) and password resets.
+As a result, tokens issued for one purpose cannot be used for another.
 * Schama based request data validation with middleware functions that execute before handlers.
 * The endpoints follows a route, handler, service, and DB service structure.
 * Encapsulated database configuration, modeling and access functionality, separated from other programming logic.